-The recording of our CRYPTOCURRENCY VIRTUAL EVENT is now available!
-Click HERE to watch it now.
+The recording of our AMERICAN FUNDS VIRTUAL PRESENTATION is now available!
+Click HERE to watch it now

 On July 4, 1852, a young man named Ezra Meeker found himself staring up at a huge granite monolith in central Wyoming.
 It was called Independence Rock, partially because westward-bound pioneers, like Ezra, knew that if they made it to this landmark on or before Independence Day, they stood a good chance of reaching their destination before winter came.